gjcooper/dodoc/templates/contract.md

 Inventions
 ----------

-1. Consultant shall promptly disclose to Company all inventions, software, development, improvements, and contrivances (hereinafter “Inventions”) in Consultant’s field of endeavor in the line of Company’ present or future business which are made or conceived or actually or constructively reduced to practice by Consultant or with Consultant’s assistance or under Consultant’s direction in the course of performance during the term and any extension of the term of this Agreement, whether or not patentable and whether made by any of Consultant’s employees solely or jointly with others, which relate to or are suggested by or result from any Services which the Consultant may perform pursuant to this Agreement or from any information obtained by the Consultant in any discussions or meetings with employees of Company.
+1. Consultant shall promptly disclose to Company all inventions, software, development, improvements, and contrivances (hereinafter “Inventions”) in Consultant’s field of endeavor in the line of Company’ present or future business which are made or conceived or actually or constructively reduced to practice by Consultant or with Consultant’s assistance or under Consultant’s direction in the course of performance during the term and any extension of the term of this Agreement, whether or not patentable and whether made by any of Consultant’s employees solely or jointly with others, which relate to or are suggested by or result from any Services which the Consultant may perform pursuant to this Agreement or from any information obtained by the Consultant in any discussions or meetings with employees of Company, with the exception of exemptions listed in 7.3

 2. Consultant shall assign and does hereby assign all Consultant’s rights, title and interest in and to said Inventions to Company, and shall assist Company in every way to protect, at Company’ expense, said Inventions, including but not limited to, the signing of patent applications, oaths and assignments in favor of Company relating to the said Inventions, respecting such applications in the United States and in any and all foreign countries and shall assist in any interference proceedings or litigation involving any patents that may be obtained for such Inventions.

 3. Consultants shall make no applications for patents on any such Inventions except for Company’ benefit as herein provided.

 Cooperation
 -----------